By Laurie Herrick, Preventionist

 6. Set clear family rules and stick to them

 If there are family rituals that are important to you, make sure your child understands them.
 For some families, eating dinner together is a part of their everyday routine and each person is expected to be there.
 Set clear limits regarding electronics or screen time and stick to them.
 Establish age-appropriate chores to promote responsibility.
 Emphasize your family values and work to provide a safe and secure environment for your child.

 7. Celebrate your child’s achievements

 Teach them to be proud of themselves and to shower others with kindness.
 Remind them that they want to treat others the way they want to be treated.
-It might be beneficial to promote your child involvement in sports, theater, dance or an academic activity.
+It might be beneficial to promote your child’s involvement in sports, theater, dance, or academic activity.
 Also, find ways to have your child involved in the community.
 This leads to a sense of community pride and respectfulness of neighbors.
 There will be a time when your child will make the wrong choice or a bad decision.
 When that happens, love and support your child and help them understand that a bad decision does not make them a bad person.